FASTK

 Fas-activated serine/threonine kinase is an enzyme that in humans is encoded by the FASTK gene.

 The protein encoded by this gene is a member of the serine/threonine protein kinase family.
 This kinase was shown to be activated rapidly during Fas-mediated apoptosis in Jurkat cells.
 In response to Fas receptor ligation, it phosphorylates the apoptosis-promoting nuclear RNA-binding protein TIA1.
 The encoded protein is a strong inducer of lymphocyte apoptosis.

 Two transcript variants encoding different isoforms have been found for this gene.
-Other variants exist, but their full-length natures have not yet been determined.
+The longer one is located in the cell nucleus and cytoplasm, and the shorter one is 34 amino acids at the N-terminus, which is transported to the mitochondrion.